LearnersGuild/idm/README.md

 3. Fork the [IDM repository](https://github.com/LearnersGuild/idm) and clone your fork.

 4. Setup and run [mehserve][mehserve].
+This includes entering the 5 `sudo` commands appearing in the output from `mehserve install`.
 Then figure out which port you intend to use and create the mehserve config file:

     ```bash
     echo 9001 > ~/.mehserve/idm.learnersguild